 Fresh Paint, Hot Wheels: 1985 Volvo 240 Estate – Sold?

 No matter how entrenched a car seemingly is within its own identity, there’s always room for additional interpretation if you try hard enough.
-In the case of this classic 1985 Volvo 240 wagon listed here on Craigslist in Woburn, Massachusetts, the seller has plotted his own course with regards to some custom touches for this “restored” example commanding a $10,000 asking price.
+In the case of this classic 1985 Volvo 240 wagon first listed in September 2020 in Woburn, Massachusetts, the seller has plotted his own course with regards to some custom touches for this “restored” example commanding a $10,000 asking price.
 According to the NADA Price Guide, a top-condition 240 GL wagon should go for around $4,200, but that’s not an entirely accurate reflection of the rising tide of vehicles from the 1980s.
-If this Volvo’s striking new paint job and impossible-to-miss wheels catch your eye, get in touch with the seller via

 The Volvo 240 is perhaps one of the most recognized vehicles from the 1980s (and 90s), and enjoys a reputation that is steeped in both its impressive reliability and boxy goodness that seemingly defined vehicles from this era originating in Europe.
 The Volvo 240 is no sports car, at least not the naturally aspirated wagons; of course, who can forget the later Turbo Wagons that challenged the top-ranking performance models of the day.
 240s like this are better known for shuttling college professors wearing elbow patches and the students they taught who used the cavernous trunk space for keg transport.
 Today, finding a clean example is a cheap entry into vintage vehicle ownership and one that will reward its owner with both impressive utility and low annual maintenance costs.